shiroyasha/blog-source/source/posts/2015-06-02-chatting-over-the-wall.html.md

 image: wall.png
 ---

 This is how usually all our geeky adventures start out: A colleague walks up to my desk and says: "I must show you something interesting!!!".
 Last Friday this cool thing was the `wall` command.

+READMORE

 You have probably never used it directly, but if you are a Linux geek like we are, you have probably seen it countless times in action.
 The `poweroff` command uses it to display a system wide